kubeshop/tracetest/docs/docs/live-examples/opentelemetry-store/use-cases/user-purchasing-products.md

-# OpenTelemetry Store - User purchasing products
+# OpenTelemetry Store - User Purchasing Products

 In this use case, we want to validate the following story: